What is Northwest Culinary Prep Camp?

 How do we get to the camp location?

-The facility is located not far off I-5 and 520, and is also within 2 blocks of the Light Rail station.
+The facility is located not far off I-5 and 520, and is also less than 2 blocks from the Light Rail station.
 Eastside light rail will connect.
 There is also an area where students can be dropped off/picked up.
 Families can also opt-in to a carpool/travel buddy list.

 What do the students wear?